-Pete Best was born Randolph Peter Scanland on Nov.
-24, 1941, in Madras, British India.
-His biological father died in World War II and soon afterward, Best’s mother Mona, met her future husband Johnny Best while training to become a doctor in the Red Cross.
+Pete Best was born Randolph Peter Scanland on November 24, 1941, in Madras, British India.
+His biological father died in World War II and soon afterward, Best’s mother Mona met her future husband Johnny Best while training to become a doctor in the Red Cross.
 After they married in 1944, the couple moved to Liverpool, England.

 Inspired by London coffee bars where up-and-coming singers and bands performed, Mona decided Liverpool needed its own version.
 In 1959, the basement of the Best family home became the Casbah Coffee Club.

 “She had the idea,” Pete Best told The Washington Post in 2003.
 “She turned a humble coffee club into the catalyst for the Mersey sound [the collective name for Liverpool rock bands during the 1960s]…[E]very band that played here still speaks rapturously about the place.”